TEJ-Fellowship/pbl/PBL5/3_Instagram_Feed/backend/README.md

    └─ Cache Miss: Continue
    ↓
 4. feedService.getFeed()
+   ├─ If limit > 100:
+   │  └─ Query PostgreSQL directly (always)
+   │     └─ ✅ [POSTGRESQL] Large limit query
-   ├─ If limit > 100 OR cursor provided:
+   ├─ If cursor provided:
+   │  ├─ Check if cursor post exists in Redis
+   │  ├─ If cursor in Redis:
+   │  │  ├─ Filter posts after cursor from Redis
+   │  │  ├─ If Redis has enough: Return from Redis only │  │  │  └─ ✅ [HYBRID] All from Redis
+   │  │  └─ If Redis doesn't have enough:
+   │  │     ├─ Get available from Redis (e.g., 80 posts)
+   │  │     ├─ Get remaining from PostgreSQL (e.g., 5 posts)
+   │  │     ├─ Combine Redis + PostgreSQL results
+   │  │     └─ ✅ [HYBRID] Combined Redis + PostgreSQL
+   │  └─ If cursor not in Redis:
-   │  └─ Query PostgreSQL with cursor-based pagination │     └─ ✅ [POSTGRESQL] Cursor-based pagination
+   │     └─ Query PostgreSQL directly
+   │        └─ ✅ [POSTGRESQL] Cursor beyond Redis
-   └─ Else (limit <= 100):
+   └─ Else (no cursor, first page):
       ├─ Try Redis: getFeedFromRedis(userId, limit)
       │  ├─ Cache Hit: Get post details from PostgreSQL │  │  └─ ✅ [CACHE HIT] Feed from Redis